October 1, 2014

-- A new sidewalk on the north side of N 135th between Aurora Ave N and Linden Ave N to connect to planned sidewalk on the north side of N 135th St to provide a pedestrian connection from the residential neighborhood to the bus stop at N 135th St.
+Some items originally included in the package have had to be deferred due to funding challenges, including a new sidewalk on the north side of N 135th St between Aurora Ave N and Linden Ave N to connect to a planned sidewalk on the north side of N 135th St, as well as a number of curb ramps.

 Questions, comments, or concerns about the project can be directed to Paul Elliott, Community Relations at SDOT – 206/684-5321 or firstname.lastname@example.org.